 Wait for the port to complete

-For most MVNOs and prepaid carriers, porting takes anywhere from a few minutes to a few hours.
+Many mobile-to-mobile ports finish in 15β30 minutes, though some take a few hours.
 During this time your old number still works on the old carrier.
-Once the port completes, you'll get a text or notification from your new carrier — activate the SIM and you're done.
-Your old account closes automatically.
+Once the port completes, you'll get a text or notification from your new carrier β activate the SIM and you're done.
+The ported line is usually deactivated automatically; device payment plans, trade-in credits, or remaining balances on the old account may continue separately.

 Watch for these before switching

-Early termination fees (ETFs).
 If you're on a postpaid contract, check whether you owe an ETF for leaving before it ends.
-Most carriers eliminated ETFs years ago, but device payment plans are different — you still owe the remaining balance on your phone even after switching.
+Most carriers eliminated ETFs years ago, but device payment plans are different β you still owe the remaining balance on your phone even after switching.

-Trade-in credit clawback.
 If your current carrier gave you trade-in credit paid out monthly, switching will stop those credits.
 You may owe the remaining balance.
 Check your current agreement before you leave.
+(How carrier trade-in deals actually work β)

 ⚡ The Bottom Line

-The process takes 10–30 minutes, costs nothing, and is legally protected.
-The only things that actually cost money are leftover device payment balances and trade-in clawbacks — both avoidable with a quick check of your current agreement before you leave.
+The port request itself usually costs nothing, and FCC number portability rules protect your right to take your number with you.
+The only things that typically cost money are leftover device payment balances and trade-in clawbacks β both avoidable with a quick check of your current agreement before you leave.